Moving to Markets

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

+Location.
 41° 2.123′ N, 83° 39′ W. Marker is in Findlay, Ohio, in Hancock County.
-Marker is on S. Main Street (Ohio Route 37), on the right when traveling north.
-Touch for map.
-Marker is in this post office area: Findlay OH 45840, United States of America.
-Touch for directions.
+It is on S. Main Street (Ohio Route 37), on the

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Marathon & Speedway (here, next to this marker); Marketing Petroleum (here, next to this marker); Refineries Multiply (here, next to this marker); Versatile Hydrocarbon (here, next to this marker); Names Will Change (a few steps from this marker); Independent Company (a few steps from this marker); Beneath the Surface (a few steps from this marker); Growing Pains (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Marathon & Speedway (here, next to this marker); Marketing Petroleum (here, next to this marker); Refineries Multiply (here, next to this marker); Versatile Hydrocarbon (here, next to this marker); Names Will Change (a few steps from this marker); Independent Company (a few steps from this marker); Beneath the Surface (a few steps from this marker); Growing Pains (a few steps from this marker).
 Touch for a list and map of all markers in Findlay.